qdrant/qdrant/docs/grpc/docs.md

 ### ListValue
 `ListValue` is a wrapper around a repeated field of values.

-The JSON representation for `ListValue` is JSON array.
+The JSON representation for `ListValue` is a JSON array.

 | Field | Type | Label | Description |